Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 ### Mindset: Connect Problems to Scalable Systems

 Unless you're a competitive programmer, solving a new or a hard problem in interviews is still challenging.
-Time goes by quickly as you fumble around.
+Time goes by quickly if you fumble around.
 To up a notch on general coding, I've found two kinds of preparation particularly useful for me: one tangible, one mental.

 The tangible suggestion, as mentioned just now, is to finish [NeetCode 250](https://neetcode.io/practice/practice/neetcode250) so you can get a solid grasp on common algorithms and patterns.
 Then, work through company-tagged problems on LC.
 For companies like Google, Netflix, or Apple, tags are only a rough reference --- interviewers have lots of freedom in question selection.
 But for many other companies, the question pool is fairly constrained, and LC tags cover a large fraction of what you'll actually see.